Skip to content

 1. Register DataWay

-Log in to the management console http://df-management.dataflux.cn with the administrator account, the password is admin, and the account is the administrator account you set up.
-Navigate to the "Guance Management Console" under the "Data Gateway" menu, click "Create DataWay", and add a data gateway DataWay.
+Log into the backend management console http://df-management.dataflux.cn with the administrator account.
+The default password is admin, and the username should be the one you set as the administrator.
+Navigate to the "Data Gateway" menu under the "Guance Management Console" and click on "New DataWay" to add a new data gateway.

-Note: When configuring the binding address for DataWay, ensure that the DataKit host can reach this DataWay address and can report data through it.
+Note: When configuring the binding address of DataWay, ensure that the DataKit host can communicate with this DataWay address and can report data through it.

 2. Install DataWay